-Jenkins plugins overwhelmingly use Maven to build, so that’s what we’re going to use in this tutorial.
+Jenkins plugins mostly use Maven to build, so that’s what we’re going to use in this tutorial.

-Make sure to download one of the files with
+Make sure to download one of the binary files (with

 |Many Linux distributions provide packages for Maven for an easier install and upgrade experience.
 Consult your distribution’s documentation for details.
 On macOS, the Homebrew package manager offers Maven packages.
 Make sure a recent version of Maven 3, ideally 3.3.9 or newer, is provided if you decide to go this route.|